Health Benefits of Red Light Therapy: Legit or Hype?

 My Experience With Red Light Therapy

-Both offer the therapeutic benefits of red and NIR light.
-When compared with Joovv’s “Mini,” Red Rush360 has almost double the wattage and greater coverage.
-Red Rush360 is also extremely low in energetic pollution output, or EMF, according to Ari Whitten’s research.
+The Red Rush is also extremely low in energetic pollution output, or EMF, according to Ari Whitten’s research.

 If you have not purchased your therapeutic light just yet, consider the important differences and choose accordingly.